mavericklim91/Modeling-SARS-CoV-2-Nucleotide-Mutations/README.md

 # Modeling-SARS-CoV-2-Nucleotide-Mutations

+Description
-This repository contains the source code, data and figures for the research article: Modeling-SARS-CoV-2-Nucleotide-Mutations-as-a-Stochastic-Process
+> This directory contains the source code, data and figures for the research article: Modeling-SARS-CoV-2-Nucleotide-Mutations-as-a-Stochastic-Process

+Source
+> This folder contains the source code for nucleotide

+Data
+> This folder contains the genome sequence data exported from GISAID EpiFlu / NCBI Genbank database
+> Each data file is provided in text format (.fasta, .aln, .txt)
-> test
+> Sample file: